apache/cloudstack-documentation/source/adminguide/storage.rst

 deleted when VMs are destroyed.

 Administrators should monitor the capacity of primary storage devices and add additional primary storage as needed.
-See the Advanced Installation Guide.
+See :ref:`add-primary-storage`.

 Administrators add primary storage to the system by creating a CloudStack storage pool.
 Each storage pool is associated with a cluster